This Step: Take Driver Training

 A) Complete Driver Training

 During your driver training, your instructor will expand upon areas you covered in the classroom.
 You’ll also get direct feedback on your driving and vehicle-handling skills so you can best prepare for the road test.

 Once you complete the classroom instruction and driver training portions of the required course, you’ll receive a driver’s education certificate.
-Hang on to this so you can submit the certificate to the MVA when you apply for your provisional license.
+Hang on to this so you can submit the certificate to the Motor Vehicle Administration when you apply for your provisional license.

 Find a Local Driver Education Provider